JelenaBarinova/BeBetterDeveloper/_posts/2016-01-22-serverless-system-architecture-using-aws.md

 This post is about my most recent freetime-killer "DIY project" - [Price tracker](http://price-tracker-website.s3-website-us-west-2.amazonaws.com/), which has a beautiful serverless architecture that I want to share with all of your.

-The story behind this app: I want to buy some items (for example skiing goggles, or new luggage set, or shoes), I want to get them for the best price and these items are not urgent for me so I can wait for a price drop.
+The story behind this app: I want to buy some items (such as skiing goggles, or new luggage set, or shoes), I want to get them for the best price and these items are not urgent for me so I can wait for a price drop.
 But I don't want to hunt for sales and constantly check online stores for price decrease.
 I've got better things to do :)

 So I've developed a system, which tracks price changes for my desirable products in online stores (which I trust to buy from) and notifies me over the email when price drops.